funilrys/PyFunceble/docs/components/custom-user-agent.rst

 How does it work?
 -----------------

-We set the custom useragent everytime we request something with the :code:`http:` and :code:`https` protocols.
+We set the custom user-agent everytime we request something with the :code:`http` and :code:`https` protocols.

 How to use it?
 --------------